Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Introduction

 \section{Introduction}

 A broad range of mobile robotic (e.g., autonomous vehicle) applications exploit fusion of information from sources of multiple modalities to reduce the uncertainties or limitations inherited when any of these sources are used individually.
 One of the most popular and effective complementary pair of sensors for robotic perception are cameras capturing RGB or IR information and depth systems (e.g., LiDAR) providing direct 3D information of the environment.
 Other systems that are heavy on computation but cheap in sensing have also been devised to obtain 3D information.
-For example the works of \cite{Saxena05,Zbontar16, Kendall17} rely on learned models for depth prediction using deep networks and mono, stereo or multiple passive illumination camera sensors.
+For example some works \cite{Saxena05,Zbontar16, Kendall17} rely on learned models for depth prediction using deep networks and mono, stereo or multiple passive illumination camera sensors.
 However, the performance of these significantly degrade in environments with poor illumination and extremes of structural variability (e.g., tunnels or hallways, vegetation).
-To overcome these passive sensing based limitations, methods that fuse camera and LiDAR information for depth estimation have been proposed in \cite{Diebel05, He13, Lu15, Ferstl13}.
+To overcome these passive sensing based limitations, methods that fuse camera and LiDAR information for depth estimation have been proposed \cite{Diebel05, He13, Lu15, Ferstl13}.
 These in general exploit the information gathered through the sensor measurements and uses priors or learned geometrical constraints that dictate how to fuse the information.
-For example, the early work proposed on \cite{Diebel05} demonstrated the idea of constraining a Markov random field (MRF) based optimization to yield depth-maps with edges that co-occur with those from the camera image, assuming modalities have been co-registered.
+For example, the early work proposed by Diebel and Thrun \cite{Diebel05} demonstrated the idea of constraining a Markov random field (MRF) based optimization to yield depth-maps with edges that co-occur with those from the camera image, assuming modalities have been co-registered.
 He et al. \cite{He13} proposed an image guided filtering approach to guide and improve edge selection in the reconstruction of upsampled depth.
-The work of \cite{Lu15} proposed a segmentation based approach where sparse LiDAR points are used to segment the image followed by smoothing of the sparse points within each of these segments to generate depth.
-The sparse-promoting regularization based work of \cite{Ferstl13} proposed to use a weighted total generalized variation (TGV) formulation to promote consistency with edges from a high-resolution image in the depth upsampled reconstruction.
+The work of Lu and Forsyth \cite{Lu15} proposed a segmentation based approach where sparse LiDAR points are used to segment the image followed by smoothing of the sparse points within each of these segments to generate depth.
+The sparse-promoting regularization based work of Ferstl et al. \cite{Ferstl13} proposed to use a weighted total generalized variation (TGV) formulation to promote consistency with edges from a high-resolution image in the depth upsampled reconstruction.
 More recent works have also exploited temporal information to further enhance reconstruction.
-For example, the work of \cite{Kamilov17} formulated an inverse problem which uses a low-rank penalty on groups of related depth patches found from corresponding image patch similarity.
-The work of \cite{Degraux17} instead learns group-sparse representations and uses total variation (TV) regularization for depth upsampled reconstruction.
+For example, the work of Kamilov and Boufounos\cite{Kamilov17} formulated an inverse problem that uses a low-rank penalty on groups of related depth patches found from corresponding image patch similarity.
+The work of Degraux et al. \cite{Degraux17} instead learns group-sparse representations and uses total variation (TV) regularization for depth upsampled reconstruction.